Skip to main content

 YouTube Money Calculator

-Updated February 2026
+Updated May 2026

 How It Works

-Our YouTube Money Calculator estimates your potential earnings using RPM (Revenue Per Mille) — the amount you actually earn per 1,000 video views.
+Our YouTube Money Calculator estimates your potential earnings using RPM (Revenue Per Mille), the amount you actually earn per 1,000 video views.

 1. Enter your daily views (or use Per Video mode with views per video and upload frequency).

-2. Select your content niche — we use industry-average CPM data across 10 niches to set low, mid, and high RPM ranges.
+2. Select your content niche.
+We use industry-average CPM data across 10 niches to set low, mid, and high RPM ranges.

-3. Adjust optional settings — set a monthly growth rate for compound projections, enable seasonality to model real Q4 ad-rate spikes, adjust video length and audience geography.
+3. Adjust optional settings.
+Set a monthly growth rate for compound projections, enable seasonality to model real Q4 ad-rate spikes, adjust video length and audience geography.

-4. Get your projection — the calculator divides your projected monthly views by 1,000 and multiplies by niche RPM.
+4. Get your projection.
+The calculator divides your projected monthly views by 1,000 and multiplies by niche RPM.
 The 12-month chart shows low, mid, and high estimates with a trend line.

 Keep in mind that these are estimates based on ad revenue alone.
 Many successful creators earn significantly more through brand sponsorships, affiliate marketing, merchandise, channel memberships, and Super Chats.
 Your actual YouTube ad revenue will also depend on factors like viewer geography, ad-blocker usage, and seasonal advertiser demand.